suejinkim20/hacker-news-search/README.md

 - localStorage

 ## Usage
-This application is deployed using GitHub Pages at https://suejinkim20.github.io/hacker-news-search/ .

-It can also be run locally on your machine by cloning the repository, installing the dependencies (`npm i`), and starting up local host (`npm start`).
+This application can be run locally on your machine by cloning the repository, installing the dependencies (`npm i`), and starting up local host (`npm start`).

 The application has the following appearance:

 ![Search Page](./assets/search.png)
 ![History Page](./assets/history.png)

+## Issues
+This page is deployed to GitHub pages, but it is currently not displaying the correct components.

+## License
+MIT License Copyright 2021 Sue Jin Kim